achilleas-k/g13-profile-converter/README.md

 - Currently, the resulting profile only assigns direct key bindings (`G key : keyboard key/combo`).
 - For the `bind` format, only the first bank, `M1`, is converted, since ecraven's driver doesn't handle bank switching.
 - Macros and other options are planned for the future (for Gnome15).
-- Bindings to the thumbstick as well as the two buttons near the stick are not handled properly.
+- Bindings to the thumbstick is not handled properly.